🥘 A Traditional French Stew

 Cooking The Bourguignon

-Start early on the day you are serving.
-Prepare to cook the beef bourguignon for 3-4 hours (if cooking on high heat) or 5-6 hours (if cooking on medium/low heat) before serving, depending on the temperature of your slow cooker.
+The cook times depend on the temperature of your slow cooker.
 (A Dutch oven on the stove is an excellent cooking method as well.)

 Step 4

-Prepare the bouquet garni by tying the herbs together with kitchen string or using a nylon produce bag.
+Prepare the bouquet garni by tying the herbs together with a kitchen string or using a nylon produce bag.

 Step 5

 Remove meat from marinade and dry with a kitchen towel.
-(If the meat is moist it will not brown and flavor will be lost.)
+(If the meat is moist, it will not brown, and flavor will be lost.)

 Step 6

-Heat the oil right in your slow cooker or large heavy-bottomed pan, brown the meat on all sides.
+Heat the oil right in your slow cooker or large heavy-bottomed pan, and brown the meat on all sides.
 (I prefer to first brown the meat in a heavy-bottomed skillet rather than in the slow cooker.
 My slow cooker is older and would not do the best job.)
-If using a separate pan from the slow cooker move the meat to the slow cooker and don't leave any scrapings or juice behind from browning the meat.
+If using a separate pan from the slow cooker, move the meat to the slow cooker and don't leave any scrapings or juice behind from browning the meat.

 Step 7